fusioncharts/dev_centre_docs/chart-guide/standard-charts/logarithmic-charts.md

 ## Inverse axis support

 Logarithmic charts allow you to plot the y-axis values inversely so that the y-axis upper limit appears at the bottom of the chart canvas instead of at the top.
 Set the `invertYAxis` attribute as `1` to specify the inverted y-axis for the chart.
-Setting it to `0` (default) will make no change to the axis.

 Refer to the code given below:

 ```
 {
 	"chart": {
 		"invertYAxis": "1"
 	},
+...
 }

 ```
 A log column 2D chart rendered with an inverted y-axis looks like this:

 {% embed_chart standard-charts-logarithmic-charts-example-4.js %}